 1. Is my company required to use E-Verify?

-If your company meets the definition of “employer” set forth in N.C.
-Gen. Stat. § 64-25(4), you will be required to comply with North Carolina’s E-Verify law as of the appropriate effective date.
+Employers that met the definition of “employer” set forth in N.C.
+Gen. Stat. § 64-25(4), were required to comply with North Carolina’s E-Verify law as of the appropriate effective dates below.
 Employer is defined as “Any person, business entity, or other organization that transacts business in this State and employs 25 or more employees in this State.”

 Effective Oct.
-1, 2012—employers with 500 or more employees will be required to use E-Verify to check work authorization for all new hires.
+1, 2012—employers with 500 or more employees were required to use E-Verify to check work authorization for all new hires.

 Effective Jan.
-1, 2013—employers with 100 or more employees will be required to use E-Verify to check work authorization for all new hires.
+1, 2013—employers with 100 or more employees were required to use E-Verify to check work authorization for all new hires.

-Effective July 1, 2013—employers with 25 or more employees will be required to use E-Verify to check work authorization for all new hires.
+Effective July 1, 2013—employers with 25 or more employees were required to use E-Verify to check work authorization for all new hires.

 The definition excludes state agencies, counties, municipalities and other governmental bodies.
 Note that state agencies, counties and municipalities have separate E-Verify requirements, but the N.C.
-Department of Labor does not have jurisdiction to investigate complaints with respect to these public entities.
+Department of Labor does not have jurisdiction to investigate complaints with respect to employees of these public entities.
 The N.C.
 Department of Labor will investigate the requirement for cities, counties and other political subdivisions of the state to ensure that contractors and subcontractors comply with the requirements of E-Verify pursuant to G.S.
 143-133.3.

 2. How do I sign up for E-Verify?